Platform Architecture

 Data Flow

-Device → Cloud
+Device → Server

-- Device sends message over WebSocket
+- Device sends a message over WebSocket

-onMessage()is called- Your code processes message
+onMessage()is called on your script- Your code processes the message

-Cloud → Device
+Server → Device

 - Your code calls

-- Device processes command
+- The device processes the command

-- May respond with result
+- It may respond with a result

 Message Protocol

-Messages are JSON-based and use a discriminated type field.
-Commands sent to the device match a typed schema; responses (events emitted by the device) match a parallel schema.
-For example, a GPIO write command:
+match a typed schema; responses (events emitted by the device) match a parallel schema.
+For

 {